ptsochantaris/trailer-cli/README.md

 ```
 trailer update all
 ```
-Update the local data from the server. `-v` will give more info, or `-V` will provide *very* verbose debug output on the queries performed.
+Update the local data from the server. `-v` will give more info, or `-debug` will provide *very* verbose debug output on the GraphQL queries performed.

 ### Listing and filtering